Doct2O/orangepi-zero3-mainline-linux-wifi/README.md

 https://github.com/orangepi-xunlong/linux-orangepi.git, branch: orange-pi-5.4-sun50iw9, commit: 9ab7a758149d3c9b721878a0c18b3f9c5d6c93e6.
 It required a bit of input from me, like fixes in DTS, but it wasn't THAT much.
 And thus I am not going to actively maintain it, if there is any workaround for anything, the workaround is prefered.
-That being said, if I found anything that directly affects my use case (WiFi chip in Access Point mode for example) I'll probably fix it.
+That being said, if I find anything that directly affects my use case (WiFi chip in Access Point mode for example) I'll probably fix it.
 And last but not least, when Linux will get its 6.x.x version marked as LTS by the end of this year, I will probably try to adapt the changes done in version 6.5.3 to the LTS one.